 Download offline maps to help navigate

-This is fairly common and you will often find that close to Mayan ruins you are on a quiet road with nobody around and absolutely no service.
+This is fairly common and you will often find that close to Mayan ruins in the Yucatan, you need to drive along a quiet road with nobody around and absolutely no service.
 Offline maps are great because they continue displaying your location along the route even when the service dips in and out.

 If you plan on spending a lot of time in Mexico and you are going to be driving a lot, it may give you additional peace of mind to have a paper road map in your car as a backup.
 If you cannot speak Spanish, downloading an offline translator app is useful for helping you to translate if necessary.